AAGiron/acme-pqc-negotiation/draft-giron-acme-pqc-negotiation.md

 # 5 Security Considerations

+TODO:
-TODO Security (CA policies; key confirmation, proof-of-possession assumption on the 1-RTT mode)
+- Security (CA policies; key confirmation, proof-of-possession assumption on the 1-RTT mode)

-//Not verifying the CSR in the 3-RTT mode for compatibility purposes (like GREASE mode); servers might try to instantiate CSR objects  from the POST request data.
+- Not verifying the CSR in the 3-RTT mode for compatibility purposes (like GREASE mode); servers might try to instantiate CSR objects  from the POST request data.
 Random (dummy) data would avoid breaking implementations.

 # IANA Considerations